joshualmitchell/joshualmitchell.github.io/_posts/2018-02-13-open-data-science-questions.md

 ### Question 48 (02/19/2018): What is Survival analysis?
 Strengths, weaknesses?
 ### Question 49 (02/19/2018): What is Mixture modeling?
 Strengths, weaknesses?
 ### Question 50 (02/19/2018): What is Statistical inference and group testing?
 Strengths, weaknesses?
+### Question 51 (02/25/2018): How does the distribution of the data affect results for say, neural networks, regression, etc?
+Can we use it to our advantage?
+### Question 52 (02/25/2018): Does linear regression perform slightly better than chance for image classification?
+Or is it just not even worth it?